KwabinaIverson/Nananom/README.md

 Choose the nananom_farmdb.sql file located in your project root.

 Click "Go" to execute the script.
-This will create all tables and populate the Role table.
+This will create all necessary tables and populate the Role table with default roles. 📥

 3. Environment Configuration
-Create .env file: In the root of your project directory, create a new file named .env.
+Create .env file: In the root of your project directory, create a new file named .env. 📝

 Add Environment Variables: Copy the following content into your new .env file.

 # Application Settings
 APP_NAME="Nananom Farms API"
-BASE_URL="http://localhost/nananom-farms-backend/public" # Adjust this to your local web server path
+BASE_URL="http://localhost/nananom-farms-backend/public" # ⚠️ Adjust this to your local web server path

 # Database Credentials
 DB_HOST="localhost"
 DB_PORT="3306"
 DB_DATABASE="nananom_farms"
 DB_USERNAME="root"
-DB_PASSWORD="" # Usually empty for XAMPP/WAMP root user, or your MySQL root password DB_CHARSET="utf8mb4"
+DB_PASSWORD="" # 🔑 Usually empty for XAMPP/WAMP root user, or your MySQL root password DB_CHARSET="utf8mb4"
 DB_CONNECTION_TYPE="mysql" # Or 'pgsql' if you switch to PostgreSQL locally

-# JWT Secret Key (Generate a strong, random string)
+# JWT Secret Key (Generate a strong, random string!)
 JWT_SECRET_KEY="your_very_strong_and_random_jwt_secret_key_here_1234567890"

 # JWT Expiration Times (in seconds)